California Court Records

 - When property or things to be confiscated show child pornography

 Generally, search warrants in California are executed between 7.00 a.m. and 10:00 p.m.
-Upon the showing of good cause ("good reason"), a judge may permit the search to occur at any time of the day or night.
+If the applicant can show reasonable cause ("good reason"), a judge may permit the search to occur at any time of the day or night.

 However, a California search warrant must be executed and returned to the court within 10 days from the issue date (Cal Pen.
 Code § 1534).
-Upon the expiry of the 10-day deadline, a search warrant, if not executed, becomes legally void and confidential.
+If not executed, a search warrant becomes legally void and confidential upon the expiry of the 10-day deadline.

 How Long Does It Take to Get a Search Warrant?

+The time to obtain a search warrant varies on a case by case basis.
 According to Cal.
 Pen.
-Code § 1528, a California magistrate or judge can only sign and issue a search warrant after certifying the existence of the grounds on the application, or the existence of probable cause.
+Code § 1528, a California magistrate or judge may only sign and issue a search warrant after certifying the existence of the grounds on the application, or the existence of probable cause.
 The law does not specify a time frame for such examination or verification.
-The timeline depends on how speedily the requesting peace officer can convince the magistrate/judge that the search and seizure is warranted.
+The timeline depends on how speedily the requesting peace officer may convince the magistrate/judge that the search and seizure is warranted.
 As such, the waiting limit for a search warrant may be some minutes or a few hours.

 What is an Arrest Warrant in California?